OwenCalvin/c-client-server/README.md

 $ ./client 127.0.0.1 4000
 $ make clean
 ```
-Just type some stuff inside the client console, it will be displayed on the server's one
+Just type some stuff inside the client console and press enter, it will be displayed on the server's one

 # client-server-udp
 ```bash